aws-samples/aws-react-spa-with-cognito-auth/README.md

 ## Overview

-This samples shows how to make a SPA application with serverless backend by AWS Cloud Development Kit (CDK).
+This sample shows how to make a SPA application with serverless backend by AWS Cloud Development Kit (CDK).
 You can also see from this sample how to control access to API with Amazon Cognito and attach WAF to API Gateway and CloudFront.

 Screenshots of this demo are shown below.